MHCommunity/mousehunt-improved/README.md

 - Inline Wiki
   - Clicking 'Wiki' in the menu will load it right on the page, rather than opening a new tab.

+- Inventory Lock and Hide
+  - Lock items in your inventory so they can't be used and hide them so they don't show up in the inventory or trap selector.

 - Keyboard Shortcuts
   - Press '?' to see a list of keyboard shortcuts.